Exclusive: Trump to add China's SMIC and CNOOC to defense blacklist - sources

 SMIC said it continued “to engage constructively and openly with the U.S. government” and that its products and services were solely for civilian and commercial use.
 “The Company has no relationship with the Chinese military and does not manufacture for any military end-users or end-uses.”
 Shares in SMIC closed 2.7% lower on Monday.

-CNOOC’s listed unit, whose shares fell by almost 14% after the Reuters report, said in a stock market statement that it had inquired with its parent and learnt that it had not received any formal notice from relevant U.S. authorities.
+CNOOC’s listed unit CNOOC Ltd, whose shares fell by almost 14% after the Reuters report, said in a stock market statement that it had inquired with its parent and learnt that it had not received any formal notice from relevant U.S. authorities.

 China’s foreign ministry spokeswoman Hua Chunying said, in response to a question about Washington’s planned move, that China hoped the United States would not erect barriers and obstacles to cooperation and discriminate against Chinese companies.